 The Institute also regularly offers professional education programs for MCLE credit on a full range of dispute resolution topics and advanced applications for mid career attorneys, judges, and other professionals.
-One of the most popular of these programs is Mediating the Litigated Case, a six-day program offered two or three times a year.
-In addition, every summer the Institute offers a collection of simultaneous three-day programs on various aspects of negotiation, mediation and arbitration.
+One of the most popular of these programs is Mediating the Litigated Case, a six-day program offered three times a year.
+In addition, every summer in Malibu the Institute offers a collection of simultaneous three-day programs on various aspects of negotiation, mediation and arbitration.
 To view a complete listing of classes, click on Summer Professional Skills Program.
-For six years the Institute presented the East Coast Professional Skills Program, co-sponsored by Vermont Law School, and is now offering a Maryland Professional Skills Program each spring with the University of Maryland Francis King Carey School of Law.
+For six years the Institute presented the East Coast Professional Skills Program, co-sponsored by Vermont Law School, and is now offering an East Coast Professional Skills Program each spring with the University of Maryland Francis King Carey School of Law.
 In October 2015, Straus will present the first Fall Professional Skills Program co-sponsored by the Institute for Conflict Management at Lipscomb University in Nashville, Tennessee.

 In addition to its extensive domestic agenda, the Institute has been able to be of service on five other continents.
 The Institute has provided technical assistance and mediation training to neutrals from MARC, Argentina's largest for-profit dispute resolution provider, both in Buenos Aires and in Malibu.
 Institute personnel have trained mediators in Holland's NETLAW, a consortium of eighteen prominent law firms throughout the Netherlands.
 The Asian Development Bank selected the Institute to provide training and assist the Indian government in establishing dispute resolution centers in New Delhi, Bombay and Hyberabad.
 Straus presented Mediating the Litigated Case in Malaysia and at the Beijing Arbitration Commission in China.
 Institute personnel have conducted programs in Australia and Russia as well as intervened in disputes in Kenya and Ghana.
 The Institute has hosted Fulbright Scholars from Tunisia, Panama, Egypt, El Salvador, Russia, Ukraine, Germany and the Czech Republic.
 In the fall of 1996, the Institute provided a five-day mediation skills training for a United States Information Agency project bringing together Arabs and Jews in Israel.
 In August 2011, Straus Institute offered training in Malibu to 33 international judges from 20 countries.

-If you would like information on our academic programs (Certificate, Masters Degree or LL.M.) please refer to Academics.
+If you would like information on our academic programs (Certificate, Masters Degree or LL.M.) please refer to Degrees and Programs.